-In summary, the above simulations demonstrate that intergenic interactions promote evolution.
-In turn, a considerable amount of advantageous information acquired during evolution is ascribed to the intergenic MI.
-Finally, $\langle r \rangle$ continuously decreases in all cases examined, which substantiates the involvement of the attractive force \mathscr{F}{att} in the evolution of a two-gene system.
-Conversely, in a multigene network, ΔMI of a particular gene with many other genes will sum up to a large amount.
-Thus, as discussed in the next section, the total amount of ΔMI in the whole network affects fitness.
+In summary, the above simulations demonstrate that the intergenic interactions promote evolution.
+Conversely, a considerable amount of information acquired during evolution is ascribed to the intergenic MI.
+Finally, $\langle r \rangle$ continuously decreases in all cases examined, which substantiates the involvement of the attractive force \mathscr{F}{att} in the evolution of the two-gene system.
+Conversely, in a multigene network, ΔMI of a particular gene with many other genes sums up to a large amount.
+Thus, as discussed in the next section, ΔMI of the whole network affects the fitness.